List of Chicago Med characters: Maggie Lockwood

-Maggie Campbell (nee Lockwood) is the charge nurse of the Emergency Department and runs a tight ship with a firm hand and a quick-witted sense of humor.
+Margaret "Maggie" Lockwood is the charge nurse of the Emergency Department and runs a tight ship with a firm hand and a quick-witted sense of humor.
 She has no qualms about calling out the doctors when needed and they generally defer to her for guidance during a chaotic shift ("Baghdad" mode).
 She is also a certified Emergency Medical Technician.

 Underneath her no-nonsense exterior, Maggie is compassionate and protective of her nurses and the doctors and staff on her shift, often looking out for them as well.
 In season 1 she and April made sure the then-pregnant Dr. Manning did not overwork and was her "birthing partner".
 She also looks out for rookie resident Dr. Reese and frequently reminds her to "go home" or "get some sleep".
 The doctors sometimes use her as a "sounding board" and vent to her after a difficult shift.

-In the episode "Natural History", it is revealed that she comes from a large and close-knit extended family and has a sister, Denise who was male at birth, had gender confirmation surgery and moved to Dallas, Texas.
+In the episode "Natural History", it is revealed that she comes from a large and close-knit extended family and has a sister, Denise who was assigned male at birth, had gender confirmation surgery and moved to Dallas, Texas.

 As seen in "Be My Better Half", Maggie is fluent in American Sign Language, enough to understand and translate for a deaf patient.

+When Maggie got cancer and attended a chemotherapy ward, she met a fellow cancer patient, Ben Campbell.
+The two married in early 2020 but divorced four years later after she got close to ex boyfriend Grant, the father of her daughter Vanessa whom she had put up for adoption.